OHDSI/Authenticator/README.md

 ```

 ## STANDARD authentication modes
-The standard authentication mode means that your application is take care of the authentication process by itself.
+The standard authentication mode means that your application  takes care of the authentication process by itself.

 ### Configuration
 The `STANDARD` authentication mode is the default mode, so it is not necessary to explicitly configure it.